Ben-Heaton/jQuery-Game/README.md

-# jQuery-Game <br>
+# jQuery Game<br>
-### What is it? <br>
+### What is it?<br>
-A little match the cards game to practice jQuery, its effects etc.<br>
+A small 'match the cards' memory game I orginally built to help me learn/practice jQuery.<br>
-Created for learning purposes.<br>
+I improved upon it later on after learning new skills.<br>
 <br>
 ### Status:<br>
-Working and 99% Finished.
-Requires a few adjustments to image positioning etc, and perhaps a bit more flair.<br> I'm happy with it though.
+Finished and fully functional.